 Angeliki Diane Rigos, PhD, began her career as Principal Scientist at Physical Sciences Inc. She transitioned to an academic position as Associate Professor of Chemistry and Biochemistry at Merrimack College.
 For 12 years, she also worked as an energy consultant at Levitan & Associates, Inc. Dr. Rigos received a Bachelor of Chemistry from Cornell University, Doctorate of Physical Chemistry from the Massachusetts Institute of Technology and Master of Business Administration from Northeastern University.

 Stanton Nuclear Security Fellow, Carnegie Endowment for International Peace

 Mareena Robinson Snowden, PhD, is Stanton Nuclear Security Fellow at the Carnegie Endowment for International Peace.
 Her research focuses on nuclear arms control verification sufficiency, nonproliferation and modernization.
-Dr. Robinson Snowden became the first African American woman to earn a PhD in nuclear engineering from MIT in 2017 and holds a BS in physics from Florida A&M University.
+Dr. Robinson Snowden became the first African American woman to earn a Doctorate of Nuclear Engineering from MIT in 2017 and holds a Bachelor of Physics from Florida A&M University.
 Her story in STEM has been featured in MARVEL Comics, CNBC, BET and other national television, radio and print media.

 Chair, The National Women’s Business Council